Cabrera hits 494th homer, Tigers sweep DH from Indians - WHIZ News

 Indians third baseman José Ramírez did not play in the nightcap after fouling a Kyle Funkhouser pitch off his left cheek in the opener.
 Ramírez returned to the dugout early in the second game after a quick trip to the hospital.

-“It was just an unfortunate situation, so I’m glad he’s going to be OK,” Funkhouser said.
-“He’s obviously a really good player and I respect him a lot.”
+“José got checked out and they said he was fine, which we thought was the case,” Francona said.
+“We were actually going to let him (pinch-hit) in the fourth if we extended the inning.
+The kid’s unbelievable, man.”

 Detroit banged out 24 hits on the day and received 5 2/3 scoreless innings from its bullpen.
-The Tigers finished June with a 14-13 record, their second consecutive winning month.
+The Tigers improved to 25-73 against Cleveland since 2016.

+“It’s always good to throw up zeroes as a bullpen, and hat’s off to our guys for coming out and getting it done,” Funkhouser said.

 The start of the first game was delayed by 2 hours, 29 minutes because of intermittent rain, pushing the doubleheader to an evening start.
 The AL Central foes were rained out Tuesday.